Suehiro Station: Lines

 Suehiro Station is served by the Hanawa Line, and is located 82.8 rail kilometers from the terminus of the line at Kōma Station.

 Station layout

 Suehiro Station consists of a single side platform serving one bi-directional track.
 The station is unattended.

 History

 Suehiro Station was opened for freight services only on December 25, 1915 as Kemanai Station (毛馬内駅) on the privately owned Akita Railways, serving the village of Nishikigi, Akita.
-Passenger services began from January 6, 1916.
+Passenger services began on January 6, 1916.
 The station was renamed to its present name on March 1, 1920.
 The line was nationalized on June 1, 1934, becoming part of the Japanese Government Railways (JGR) system.
 The JGR became the Japan National Railways (JNR) after World War II.
 The station has been unattended since February 1, 1962.
 The station was absorbed into the JR East network upon the privatization of the JNR on April 1, 1987.
 A new shelter was built on the platform in 2005.